Hi, my favorite bloggers!

 Step 3.
 Use help from Google Search Console

-To do so, you will have to go to the section marked Search Traffic > Search Analytics.
+To do so, you will have to go to the section marked Performance.

-A list of all pages will load on default, sorted out by the number of clicks.
-You can find individual pages by going to Pages and then No filter, and specifying the URL needed for the analysis.
+A list of all queries will load on default, sorted out by the number of clicks.
+You can find individual pages by going to Pages and choose the URL needed for the analysis.